Translations

 9/17/2020 Family Heritage

-My Dad, Earl Ferrell (middle name not mentioned, as he didn’t like it, for the known family heritage reason) was the final (and eighth) child of Marion and Gertrude Archer Ferrell, my grandparents.
+My Dad, Earl Ferrell (middle name not mentioned, as he didn’t like it, for the known family heritage reason), was the final (and eighth) child of Marion and Gertrude Archer Ferrell, my grandparents.
 He was born on 9/17/1927.

-9/18/2020 “Polyticks”
+9/18/2020 “Poly-ticks”

-Well, Ruth Ginsburg died on 9/18/2020, on Rosh Hashanah (Hebrew: רֹאשׁ הַשָּׁנָה), New Year, on the Hebrew calendar, that began at sundown.
+Well, Ruth Ginsburg died, on 9/18/2020.
+The day was also Rosh Hashanah (Hebrew: רֹאשׁ הַשָּׁנָה), New Year, on the Hebrew calendar, which began at sundown.

-I hope that Ruth Ginsburg accepted the Good Lord’s free gift offer of salvation through his Son.
+I hope that Ruth Ginsburg accepted the Good Lord’s free gift offer, of salvation through his Son.
 I don’t know.
 If she did, I will see her.
 If she didn’t, I will not.

 Ruth Ginsburg was the second, at the time, female Supreme Court Justice (my politically correct moment in writing).
 Still in my politically correct writing moment, Sandra Day O’Conner was the first.
 Two more, who are on the Court now, came later.
 Okay, my politically correct writing moment is done.

-Ruth Ginsburg was on the Supreme Court, by Bill Clinton’s 6/15/1993 nomination, from 8/10/1993 to the day she died.
+Ruth Ginsburg was on the Supreme Court, by Bill Clinton’s 6/15/1993 nomination, from 8/10/1993 to the day that she died.
 (That’s 27 years.)
-I found a few articles that seem credible enough that listed her notable Supreme Court decisions.
-Neither of the two websites that I link is conservative.
-Newsweek was there.
-MSN was there.
+I found a few articles, which seem credible enough, that listed her “notable” Supreme Court decisions.
+Neither of the two websites that I list is conservative.
+I read “Ruth Bader Ginsburg's Most Famous Supreme Court Cases,” Newsweek, by James Crowley, 9/18/2020, and “Ruth Bader Ginsburg, Second Woman on Supreme Court, Dies at 87,” Bloomberg, by Greg Stohr and Laurence Arnold, 9/18/2020.

 My comments on her “notable” decisions are as follows.

 Stenberg v.
 Carhart: Ruth Ginsburg was WRONG, in her opinion.
-Life in the womb is life.
+Life, in the womb, is life.
 The male or female unborn child is a human, developing in the early stages of life.
 Murder (inside or outside the womb, unless to save the physical life, in reality, of the mother) is murder.
 She was WRONG.

 Gonzalez v.
 Carhart: the Supreme Court upheld, as it should have, based on God’s highest court, the Partial-Birth Abortion Ban Act of 2003.
 Ruth Ginsburg dissented.
 She, again, was WRONG.